lihuiliullh/GFinder/README.md

 Then, I renamed the algorithm to GLooker, and submitted it to CIKM, but it was rejected again.
 Finally, I renamed the algorithm to GFinder, and the paper was accepted.

 If you have anyquestion about the algorithm, please open an issue.
-I will try to answer your problem if I have time.
-But the most important thing is you should try to understand the code by yourself.
-PS.
-There is no bug in the code.